keyonvafa/sequential-rationales/README.md

 print([text[sub_rationale[0]:sub_rationale[1]] for sub_rationale in rationale])
 ```

-## Sequential rationalization code
+## Sequential Rationalization Code

-To rationalize your own sequence model, check out the instructions in the [Custom model](#custom_model) section.
-To reproduce the experiments in our paper, jump ahead to [Reproduce experiments](#reproduce_experiments).
+To rationalize your own sequence model, check out the instructions in the [Custom Model](#custom_model) section.
+To reproduce the experiments in our paper, jump ahead to [Reproduce Experiments](#reproduce_experiments).

 First, make sure all the required packages are installed: